NationalUniversitySystem/dev-knowledge-hub/docs/workflows/local-environment-import.md

 Please see [WPVIP - Create a VIP Local Development Environment](https://docs.wpvip.com/how-tos/local-development/use-the-vip-local-development-environment/) for WPVIP's official documentation.
 This tool is under constant development by the WPVIP, so refer to that link for the most up-to-date info.
 That being said, WPVIP's documentation is also usually not very clear, so the below is a walkthrough example to be used in conjunction with the official documentation.

-### Below steps will focus on setting up a local environment for fundraising-academy.org (nu-sip-org)
+### Below steps will focus on setting up a local environment for nu.edu.
+Most of our other sites will follow the same process

 1) Check all prerequisites required in the WPVIP documentation. i.e. VIP-CLI, Docker Desktop, etc.

-2) Clone our site's [Github repo](https://github.com/wpcomvip/nu-sip-org) to your local computer.
+2) Clone our site's [Github repo](https://github.com/wpcomvip/nu-edu) to your local computer.
 Ideally to your desktop or somewhere that is easy to access.
-	- Note: Since our site repo's are private, you will need to git clone via SSH.
-You'll need to configure your github account with an SSH key first.
+	- Note: You may need to configure your GitHub account with an SSH key, since our repo's are private and live under the WPVIP parent account.

-3) Via command line, run `vip @1570.production dev-env create --slug=sip-org` to create your local dev environment.
+3) Via command line, run `vip @1161.production dev-env create --slug=nu-edu` to create your local dev environment.
-	- This launches the VIP dev env setup wizard
+	- This launches the WPVIP local dev env setup wizard
-	- `@1570.production` tells the tool we want to create a local environment that matches the **production** version of our nu-sip-org site (which is VIP app ID **1570**)
+	- `@1161.production` tells the tool we want to create a local environment that matches the **production** version of our nu-edu site (which is VIP app ID **1161**)
 		- Running `vip app list` will give a list of all of our sites along with their VIP app ID #'s
-	- `--slug=sip-org` tells the tool to give a certain name to your local environment.
-You can call this anything you want, but it's generally best to have it match with whatever we call it on WPVIP.
+	- `--slug=nu-edu` tells the tool to give a certain name to your local environment. **You can name this anything you want**, but it's generally best to have it match with whatever we call it on WPVIP.
-	- All of our sites use WordPress **v6.0** and PHP **v7.4** as of May 2022, but double check the live site you're cloning to make sure you're using the same versions.
+	- All of our sites use WordPress **v6.0** and PHP **v7.4** as of July 2022, but double check the live site you're cloning to make sure you're using the same versions.
+		- Note: As of November 2022 all of our sites will be upgraded to PHP v8.0
 	- Prompt to redirect to live site for media files -- **true** (this is recommended as it means you won't have to pull images locally)
 	- Prompt for vip-go-mu-plugins -- **image** (this is code that WPVIP runs on the back-end of all sites)
 	- Prompt for source site-code -- **local** and paste the full folder path to the repo you cloned in Step 2